MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/concurrent-schema-changes-caused-the-create-replica-operation-to-fail-try-againe.md

 **Applies to:** Access 2013 | Access 2016

-During the create replica operation new objects that did not allow the operation to continue succesfully may have been created in the source replica.
+During the create replica operation new objects that did not allow the operation to continue successfully may have been created in the source replica.
 Try again.

 ## See also